NorthStarUAS/props-legacy/README.md

 ### Direct access to properties

-The propoerty tree is constructed out of a thin python shell class.
+The property tree is constructed out of a thin python shell class.
 Once the appropriate portions of the property tree are created and populated, python code can directly reference nodes and values.
 For example, the following reference should work if the gps sensor tree